EliHei2/segger_dev/src/segger/data/README.md

 The final output consists of a set of tiles, each containing a graph representation of the spatial transcriptomics data.
 These tiles are stored in designated directories (`train_tiles`, `val_tiles`, `test_tiles`) and are ready for integration into machine learning pipelines.

-## Key Benefits

-- **Scalability**: Leveraging **Dask** allows the module to efficiently handle large spatial transcriptomics datasets, mitigating memory constraints and optimizing processing times.
-- **Modularity**: The abstract `SpatialTranscriptomicsSample` class provides a flexible and extensible framework that can be easily adapted to support new spatial transcriptomics datasets.
-- **Compatibility with GNNs**: By outputting graph-structured data compatible with **PyTorch Geometric**, the module seamlessly integrates with graph neural network models for advanced learning tasks.
-- **Unified and Extensible API**: A consistent interface for multiple datasets (Xenium and Merscope) simplifies the workflow and facilitates future extensions to support additional technologies.
-- **Efficient Data Processing**: Combining **Dask** with **Geopandas** and **Shapely** ensures efficient handling of both tabular and spatial data, crucial for accurate and meaningful downstream analyses.

 ## Example Usage